 Walk past restaurants and trattorias in the city center of Rome, and you’ll see women (most often elderly ones) rolling out fresh pasta by hand through the windows, flinging together cavatelli, pappardelle, and tonnarelli like a pianist playing notes by heart.
 In Puglia’s capital, Bari, nonne famously sit on stools in the streets, thumbing little balls of dough into orecchiette, to be topped with cime di rapa.

-However, she goes on to say that if you walk through an Italian grocery store, you’ll understand the real world of pasta in Italy, and now people actually eat. “entire aisles are dedicated to a single staple pantry item, dried pasta, with a wide-ranging selection of shapes, sizes, and brands to choose from.”
+However, she goes on to say that if you walk through an Italian grocery store, you’ll understand the real world of pasta in Italy, and how people actually eat. “entire aisles are dedicated to a single staple pantry item, dried pasta, with a wide-ranging selection of shapes, sizes, and brands to choose from.”

 The truth is that most restaurants in Italy use the same brands of dried pastas as Italians use at home.